 However, these programs do not improve survival.

 Studies done in patients with COPD have suggested that pulmonary rehabilitation should start before COPD becomes severe (ie, as identified by degree of airflow obstruction) because there appears to be a poor correlation between disease severity and exercise performance.
 Furthermore, even patients with less severe disease are likely to benefit from reduced dyspnea, improved exercise tolerance, improved muscle strength, conditioning, improvement of cardiac and pulmonary physiology, reduced dynamic hyperinflation, and the psychosocial benefits that accompany pulmonary rehabilitation (1).
+However, most recent guidelines recommend consideration for referral to pulmonary rehabilitation for stable, moderate to severe COPD as defined by GOLD B, C, or D classifications (2).

 Pulmonary rehabilitation is best administered as part of an integrated program of